Te Ākau: Wildlife

-A 1909 map showed a mixed podocarp-hardwood forest made up of kahikatea, rimu, rata and tawa.
+A 1909 map showed a mixed podocarp-hardwood forest made up of kahikatea, rimu, rātā and tawa.
 One of the requirements listed on the map was to 'improve' the land.
-As early as 1912 there was a petition to protect 50 acre of puriri bush.
-Bill Richards moved to Ruakiwi in 1912 and described, "The kaka, or bush parrot, was killed and eaten in large numbers.
+As early as 1912 there was a petition to protect 50 acre of pūriri bush.
+Bill Richards moved to Ruakiwi in 1912 and described, "The kākā, or bush parrot, was killed and eaten in large numbers.
 If by chance one was wounded it would hang by its beak on a limb and call out.
 In a matter of minutes thousands would answer its call.
 It was often possible to fill a sack (or run out of ammunition, whichever happened first) without shifting from that one tree."
 He also described how the bush was cleared and how soon kiwi and kaka became rare.

 The Department of Conservation has listed 66 plant species as characteristic of coastal Te Ākau.
 A 2007 study for the proposed windfarm listed 102 native plants and noted the main bush remnants as 285 ha at Te Kotuku Stream and 147 ha at Matira Road.
 291 ha Waikorea Stream wetland has banded dotterel, paradise shelduck, pied stilt, spotless crake and seagulls.
 Natural areas in Te Ākau, apart from Lake Waikare, have no legal protection.